unconst/BitTensor/README.md

 We initially focus on Language Representation from text, where components build an understanding of natural language and will respond to queries in pure unicode strings with a vector representation.
 For the sake of generality, we leave tokenization and parsing to each component and limit outputs across the network to fixed length vectors.

-<p align="center"> "raw natural language text"  ---> [ f(x) ]  --->  [fixed length representation] </p>
+<p align="center"> "raw natural language text"  ---> [ f(T) ]  --->  [fixed length representation] </p>

-This high-level paradigm is shared between a range of training methods which can be combined and shared across the network.
+The standard scheme for learning a representation is as follows.
+First, the raw text is tokenized, for instance at the word[], sentence[], or byte level[], to create a sequence of discrete tokens T = (t1, t2, . . . , tn ).
+The modeling task consists in learning a representation for that sequence f(T) = f(t1, t2, . . . , tn).

+Our representation function can be trained in any number of supervised[][][] or unsupervised[][][] forms.
+However, commonly this is achieved in an unsupervised manner, where a Neural Network archietecture parameterixzed by θ, trains f(T) to predict other tokens T' in its near context.

+<p align="center">  maximize ∏ P (T' | f(T)) </p>

+Intuitively "you shall know a word by the company it keeps" - John Rupert Firth, and this high-level paradigm has been shared and successfully used by a large number of training tasks to build incredibly successful word representations for language.
 These include:

 <ul>
 <li>BERT [5] which uses multi-word masking strategies.</li>